hkniberg/ainutshell/4-extra/440-how-i-got-into-ai.md

 ## Aha 1: It can code like a pro!

 When I started using GPT-4 as a coding assistant, I was absolutely blown away.
 I'm not religious, but I felt like I had met the coder equivalent of God.
 Of course, it wasn't perfect.
 It sometimes gave me code that didn't work.
-But I noticed after a while that almost every time it gave me bad code, it was actually my fault - my prompt was unclear, or I wasn't providing enough context (such other code that the AI-generated code will depend on or interact with).
+But I noticed after a while that almost every time it gave me bad code, it was actually my fault - my prompt was unclear, or I wasn't providing enough context (such as other code that the AI-generated code will depend on or interact with).

 Over time, I learned to get really good at explaining what I want and giving it just the right context.
-As my prompt engineering skills improved, my superpowers grow.
+As my prompt engineering skills improved, my superpowers grew.
 Nowadays, when I code with AI, I have an intuitive feeling for when I can just trust the AI-generated code and when I need to check it carefully.
 And most of the time, if I get the prompt right, the code just works right out of the box.

-My biggest aha moment was when I was working on a chatbot for my Minecraft server.
+The biggest aha moment was when I was working on a chatbot for my Minecraft server.
 I host a Minecraft server and Discord server for friends and family.
 I wanted this fun little AI bot to be part of it, writing snarky comments in both Minecraft and Discord, and commenting on what people are doing.
 That's when Egbert was born as an AI persona.
 It started as a little hack, but grew into a platform for hosting AI chat bots on places like Discord, Slack, Minecraft servers, etc. The bots even have memories, they learn things about the people and environment that they interact with.
 Here's the code if you are curious: https://github.com/hkniberg/egbert

 ![](../.gitbook/assets/440-minecraft.png)

 While working on this, a friend wanted to connect this with Telegram, since his family was using that chat system.
 We sat down together, expecting to spend an evening or two reading Telegram docs and stumbling around trying to get things to work.
 I had never used Telegram before and didn't really know anything about it.

 But then I had an idea: what if we ask AI to do the whole integration?

 My prompt was very short:

 > Look at this code: ChatSource.ts, DiscordChatSource.ts.
 > Implement TelegramChatSource.ts.

 ChatSource is my abstract class for all things you can chat with, and DiscordChatSource is a concrete implementation for Discord.
 All I did was give GPT-4 this code, and ask it to implement TelegramChatSource.
 To my surprise, it generated the entire class.
 We deployed it without any changes, and it worked flawlessly.
 Not only that, but the code fit perfectly in with my platform, following the same structure and naming conventions as my other chat providers.
 It even fixed a few bugs along the way, bugs that had been in my discord code all along.
-So instead of spending an evening or two, we spent 15 minutes and were done.
+Instead of spending an evening or two, as we had expected, we spent 15 minutes and were done.

 How could it just work?
 Because: